 Roll 2D6 (ie, roll two dice and add the results to get a score of between 2 and 12).
-If the score is equal to or less than the character's Command value then the unit has received its order and can move.
-If the score is more than the character's Command value then the unit has not received its order and so cannot move.
+If the score is equal to or less than the character's Command value then the unit has received its order and can move full pace.
+If the score is more than the character's Command value then the unit has not received its order and can move only half pace (see Movement section p.19).
+This represents unit's commanders being able to act on their own to some limited extent.